Stecoah Valley Center for the Cultural Arts

 In the short video below, Billy tells his story of growing up in Robbinsville, NC.
 The segregation, the history, and the stories passed on through generations through mask making.
 The film was produced for Billy’s 2018 popup gallery show at the Out of the Shadows Gallery in New York

 Hours: Stecoah's grounds, including the Courtyard of the Cherokee are free and open to the public at all times.
-The indoor exhibits are free and open to the public 10 am – 5 pm Monday through Friday year around and Saturdays, April through November.
+The indoor exhibits are free and open to the public 10 am – 4 pm Monday through Saturday.
+Closed January & February.

 For more of Billy’s work, visit his store –’Hunting Boy Wood Carving’ – 2698 Snowbird Road

 (Off Hwy 143 West), in Robbinsville, NC.
 Monday – Saturday, 10 am – 5 pm.

 The Cherokee Seven Clans are a traditional social organization of Cherokee society.
 Customs of the clans have evolved since ancient times; however, traditionalists still observe clan customs regarding marriage and certain social events.